-Tragedies involving extreme violence affect people in significant and deeply painful ways.
-One result is grief, which is a natural consequence of trauma and loss; it is the space between your past reality and your future reality, which is yet to be revealed.
-One exercise that is extremely helpful when you have lost family members, friends, or acquaintances is to write them letters and then destroy them as a memorial to their life.
-This can keep your emotions flowing, helping you to avoid blockage and trauma, which can hinder your mind and body.
-Beyond the death of people you knew, you might also be grieving other losses: full mobility if injured, a sense of safety, restful sleep, and of course the lack of peace caused by the violence itself.
+COVID-19 has taken the lives of hundreds of thousands of people and counting and has resulted in untold losses for millions of people.
+Grief is a normal cycle you must go through any time you experience loss; it is the space between your past reality and your future reality, which is yet to be revealed.
+One exercise that is extremely helpful when you have lost loved ones is to write them letters and then destroy them as a memorial to their life.
+This can keep your emotions flowing, helping you to avoid problems such as blockage and trauma, which can hinder your mind and body.
+Beyond the death of a loved one, you could also be grieving the loss of treasured personal items, such as your home, family comforts, and even future expectations.